starsinhands/starsinhands/README.md

 9.[Mathematics modeling](https://github.com/starsinhands/Mathematics-modeling)
 Some basic knowledge of mathematical modeling and some competitions record.

+10.[Go Ashore!](#)An intermediate practical project, a responsive project with front-end and back-end separation, combined with Vue framework and Node.js framework, providing guidance for many postgraduate students.

 10.[Aircraft-battle](https://github.com/starsinhands/Aircraft-battle)
 A Java Project completed in Junior project implementation in school.
 A python Project completed in iCode.